Spend an adventurous day in Palma de Mallorca by booking a Palma de Mallorca bike tour.

 Cookies Baked by Nuns at Convento de Santa Clara

 You can ring the bell and order through the turnstile table they have at a window.
 You will never see a nun as they do not have contact with the outside world.

-One of the legends and traditions is that when someone is going to get married in the city, they are supposed to donate eggs to the nuns in order for them to pray for no rain on their wedding day.
+One of the legends and traditions is that when someone is going to get married in the city, they are supposed to donate eggs to the nuns to pray for no rain on their wedding day.

 The cookies were delicious.
-We got two boxes to share with the group and we had leftovers, so we had to sneak them onto the cruise ship.
-It was a good thing because we ate cookies during our road trip to Girona, Spain the day of embarkation.
+We got two boxes to share with the group, and we had leftovers, so we had to sneak them onto the cruise ship.
+You’re not allowed to bring back unsealed foods onto the cruise ship, but we managed to on this day.

 Can Joan de s’Aigo

 Carrer de Can Sanç, 10, 07001 Palma

 (Google Map It)

 The 10 Tastings of Palma de Mallorca [book here]

 Drinks & Bites in Palma de Mallorca Private Tour [book here]